jrtechs/NodeJSBlog/blogContent/posts/java/parallel-java-performance-overview.md

 - s is the speedup of the part of the job that benefits from improved system resources;
 - p is the proportion of execution time that the segment was benefiting from improved resources initially occupied.

-Amdahl's law states that the sequential part of your program bounds the max increase in performance that you can get using parallel computing.
+Amdahl's law states that the sequential part of your program bounds the max increase in performance you can get using parallel computing.
 IE: even if you made 95% of your application parallelized, the max performance increase you can achieve is 20x.
 However, if the program were somehow 100% parallel, the speedup would be directly correlated to the number of processors you had.

 ![Amdahls Law](media/parallel-java/AmdahlsLaw.png)
 *Graph Courtesy of [Wikipedia](https://en.wikipedia.org/wiki/Amdahl%27s_law) [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0)*